Dry Cough After Running

 Treatment

 It can take two to three medications to successfully treat EIA.
-Inhalers can be more effective at relieving symptoms than pills -- you can use a quick-relief inhaler before running, and it will open the airways for four to six hours; for longer relief, you can take a long-acting inhaler which lasts up to 12 hours.
-According to the Asthma Help website, inhaled steroids that are administered daily for two weeks have shown to be effective at treating EIA.
-You can also take leukotriene modifiers to keep airways from tightening.
+Inhalers can be more effective at relieving symptoms than pills -- your doctor may advise you to use a quick-relief inhaler before running to open the airways for four to six hours; for longer relief, you may also have a long-acting inhaler which lasts up to 12 hours.
+Inhaled steroids that are administered daily for two weeks have shown to be effective for treating EIA.
+Your doctor may also prescribe leukotriene modifiers to keep airways from tightening.

 Prevention

-Walk for 10 to 15 minutes before running to warm up your lungs and prepare your body for more vigorous physical exertion.
-Breathe through your nose while running to avoid taking large gulps of air through the mouth, which dries, cools and inflames your airways -- your nose naturally filters, warms and moistens the air that enters your lungs.
-Running in a humid environment, such as near a river or lake, may reduce symptoms of EIA, according to MayoClinic.com.
-Avoid respiratory infections by thoroughly washing your hands with soap and water several times per day, especially after using restrooms.
+Walking for 10 to 15 minutes before running to warm up your lungs will prepare your body for more vigorous physical exertion.
+Breathing through your nose while running keeps you from taking large gulps of air through the mouth, which dries, cools and inflames your airways -- your nose naturally filters, warms and moistens the air that enters your lungs.
+In cold weather, consider using a mask that warms the air as you breathe.
+Running in a humid environment, such as near a river or lake, may reduce symptoms of EIA.